A Thompson group for the basilica: The Group

 Finally, we construct an arc pair diagram for $\beta\circ\alpha$ using the domain diagram for $\alpha$ and the range diagram for~$\beta$:

 The isomorphism between these two arc diagrams is obtained by composing the isomorphisms from the expanded arc pair diagrams for $\alpha$ and~$\beta$. \end{example}

 It is possible to use the above algorithm to prove that $T_B$ is a group.
-However, we will take a different approach:
+However, we will take a different approach.

 \begin{theorem} Let $f$ be a piecewise-linear homeomorphism of the circle.
-Then $f$ induces a dyadic rearrangement of the Basilica if and only if it satisfies the following requirements: \begin{enumerate} \item The Basilica lamination is invariant under~$f$. \item Every breakpoint of $f$ is the endpoint of an arc in the lamination. \end{enumerate} In particular, $T_B$ forms a group under composition. \end{theorem} \begin{proof} The forward direction follows from the definition of a dyadic rearrangement of the Basilica.
-For the converse, recall that the endpoints of the arcs of the Basilica lamination all have the form
+Then $f$ induces a dyadic rearrangement of the basilica if and only if it satisfies the following requirements: \begin{enumerate} \item The equivalence relation on the circle defined by the basilica lamination is invariant under~$f$. \item Every breakpoint of $f$ is the endpoint of an arc in the lamination. \end{enumerate} In particular, $T_B$ forms a group under composition. \end{theorem} \begin{proof} The forward direction follows from the definition of a dyadic rearrangement of the basilica.
+For the converse, recall that the endpoints of the arcs of the basilica lamination all have the form

 where $k\in\Z$ and $m\in\{0,1,2,\ldots\}$.
 Each linear segment of $f$ must preserve this set of points, and must therefore have the form

 for some $j,m,n\in\Z$.